 Chris is one of the UK’s leading business IT journalists.

 Writing skills: Features; news; comment; blogs; analysis; interviews; special reports; bespoke copywriting; white papers; and research.
-Plus: Product development; editing; leadership; and team building (see Magazine Editor).
+Plus: product development; editing; leadership; and team building (see Magazine Editor).

 An original voice

 Chris’ critical thinking, imagination, analysis, dark sense of humour, and status as a ‘cultured outsider’ make him an unusual voice in journalism: someone who can see either opportunities or risks in a situation much sooner than most – and then explain why in simple and powerful terms.
+He zeroes in on the ethical and societal elements as well as the technology and its strategic applications.

 Chris has produced over 100 white papers and bespoke research projects for Incisive Media and other blue-chip companies, and has written an in-depth analyst report on Digital Rights for Juniper Research.

-Conference host and public speaker
+Pundit, conference host, and public speaker

 A future thinker over two decades…